olane/prolog/README.md

 prolog
 ======

-This repository contains some exercise solutions, reference programs and other toys from my Prolog course.
+This repository contains some of my exercise solutions, reference programs and other toys from my Prolog course.

+I make no claim that any of these are good solutions.